 Yes.
 Most ASU Online courses use multimedia tools that are best viewed with high-speed internet, so having the proper connection is essential.
 It is also important to have a reliable internet connection at home, or at a place where you can access the internet on a consistent basis.
 We also recommend having a back-up plan if your internet connection becomes unavailable, i.e. going to a library, friend/relative's house.
 Take this into consideration before enrolling in a fully online program.
 Are there requirements for web browsers?
 Students should have at least two browsers on their computer.
 Any browser will work, though preferred browsers are Firefox and Chrome, which can be downloaded for free online.
 Do I need to purchase software for ASU Online courses?
 In general, course access and assignments do not require any special software; however, certain degrees may require specific software programs.
 In the Biomimicry programs, several courses require submissions of PowerPoint files.
 ASU students have access to Google Drive (My Drive via My ASU), where they can create and share Google documents, presentations, spreadsheets and more.
 Students also have access to hundreds of software titles at no cost through My Apps, also via My ASU.
 Learn more about My ASU here.
 The ASU Disability Resource Center The DRC is a great resource for students with disabilities.
 It provides services to qualified students with disabilities on all ASU campuses.
 For convenience, students will find offices located at the Downtown, Polytechnic, Tempe, and West locations.
 You can contact any DRC office with the following information: Phone: 480-965-1234 FAX: 480-965-0441 Email: DRC@asu.edu ASU Counseling Services ASU Counseling Services offers confidential, personal counseling and crisis services for students experiencing emotional concerns, problems in adjusting, and other factors that affect their ability to achieve their academic and personal goals.
-For more information visit: https://eoss.asu.edu/counseling Checklist of things to do: Timeline of benchmarks Apply to the program Fill out the application online Submit letters of recommendations (MS 3, CERT 2) Request official transcripts from your previous institutions Submit personal statement Submit curriculum vitae Submit English proficiency test results TOEFL, ILETS, etc (International students only) Apply f for scholarships and financial aid (hint: the Biomimicry Center offers schola rships - go to the website to see!)
-Review the handbook and the FAQ page on Biomimicry.asu.edu website - understand all exp ectations and requirements Sign acceptance letter and return to biomimicry@asu.edu Set-up your ASU email and login/familiarize yourself with your MyASU account Develop your plan of study according to Biomimicry course calendar Register for classes thru my.asu.edu Familiarize yourself with Canvas (access through my.asu.edu) Pay your tuition Submit your plan of study thru my.asu.edu (iPOS) Take required courses for program completion Adjust changes to your iPOS as you go through the program Stay enrolled in at least 1 credit per semester (summer excluded) Apply for graduation in the semester of your last course thru my.asu.edu Graduate!
+For more information visit: https://eoss.asu.edu/counseling Wellness Resources Graduate school necessarily stretches us.
+When we strive to achieve experiences, content and context expertise, and professional mastery, we rely on every part of our intellectual, emotional, physical and purposeful self.
+Stretching in these ways is inherently stressful, and according to the National College Health Assessment (NCHA) graduate students report stress, feeling exhausted, and anxiety to be factors that can surface in different ways than they did in undergrad.
+Read up on some of the ways you can care for yourself through increasing academic rigor and demands at this link: 10 Best Practices in Graduate Student Wellbeing.
+Your wellness is important to us.
+ASU provides many resources to help with financial, emotional, physical, and social concerns.
+Please utilize these opportunities for support by clicking this link: Graduate Wellness Resources.
+Checklist of things to do: Timeline of benchmarks ш Apply for scholarships and financial aid (hint: the Biomimicry Center offers scholarships go to the website to see!)
+Review the handbook and the FAQ page on Biomimicry.asu.edu website - understand all expectations and requirements Sign acceptance letter and return to biomimicry@asu.edu Set-up your ASU email and login/familiarize yourself with your MyASU account Develop your plan of study according to Biomimicry course calendar Register for classes thru my.asu.edu Familiarize yourself with Canvas (access through my.asu.edu) Pay your tuition Submit your plan of study thru my.asu.edu (iPOS) Take required courses for program completion Adjust changes to your iPOS as you go through the program Stay enrolled in at least 1 credit per semester (summer excluded) Apply for graduation in the semester of your last course thru my.asu.edu Submit your portfolio for assessment Graduate!